Program Description

 School districts can receive this aid.
 Pupil transportation aid is based on student ridership in the previous year.
 School districts report ridership in the School Finance Reporting Portal.
 (Public View Submitted District Data - portal access)

-Very few districts provide transportation to pupils enrolled full-time, at the district's expense, in a vocational education, occupational preparation program at a technical college or participate in a 66.0301 vocational program per s.
+Very few districts provide transportation to pupils enrolled full-time, at the district's expense, in a vocational education or occupational preparation program at a technical college, or who participate in a 66.0301 vocational program per s.
 121.54(5), Wis.
 Stats.
 Please contact the School Financial Services team with any related questions.

 Amount of Funds Available

 The statewide dollar amount for pupil transportation aid is appropriated by the legislature.
 Aid eligibility for each district is determined based on riders from the previous year multiplied by the flat amount per pupil in each distance category.
 The WUFAR chart of accounts requires that this revenue be recorded in Fund 10, Source 612.
 Payment date is the last Monday of January.
-The State of Wisconsin Pupil Transportation aid allocation for 2020-2021 as of July 22, 2020 continues to be $24,000,000/year.
+The State of Wisconsin Pupil Transportation aid allocation for 2025-26 and 2026-27 continues to be $24,000,000 annually.